Carpet vs. Laminate: Comparison Guide

 Carpet vs. Laminate: Ease of Installation

-While DIY installation is cheaper, it’s also time-consuming and needs specialty tools.
+Laminate has an easier installation method.
+You don’t need any grout or glue to install it – instead, the planks interlock.
 Laminate is easier to install than carpet.
 But, both flooring types may not be easy to DIY for beginners.

 Carpet vs. Laminate: Eco-Friendliness

 Laminate consists of recycled wood fibers glued together.
-Manufacturers use the waste from other industries, which makes laminate floors sustainable.
+Manufacturers use waste from other industries, which makes laminate floors sustainable.
 Laminate boards marked as CARB, E0, E1, and P2 have low formaldehyde levels.
 As a result, laminate emits low VOC indoors.

 Carpets with the Green Label Plus certification also emit low or no VOCs.
 Natural fibers like wool, jute, and sisal are 100% biodegradable and recyclable.
 Such carpets are also hypoallergenic since they don’t emit toxic gasses when new.